 His reputation, it’s true, was known to quite a few,

 But they soon got a clue what this figure would do

 “And you rejoin at a time of an ongoing crime!”

 That was ‘Mythology’ Giles.

-One by one without fail each of them turned
+One by one without fail they each told the tale

-that the time for any action is now.”
+that the time to take action is now.”

-They drew themselves up and set off with a stride
+They drew themselves up, set off with a stride

 and they could not understand why